Skip to main content

 Craniotomy

-During a craniotomy, the neurosurgeon removes a small section of skull to provide access to the area of interest.
-Before the surgery is over, the bone is replaced and secure with titanium plates and screws.
 A craniotomy is typically performed as part of another procedure, providing a temporary window through the skull.
 Craniotomies are common as part of surgeries to treat brain tumors, vascular malformations and many other conditions of the brain where access is needed.
+Some surgeries to access the brain are performed through the nose, or endonasally, and the thin bone removed in these areas does not need to be replaced.

 Craniectomy

 A craniectomy is similar to a craniotomy, but the primary difference is the bone is not immediately replaced.
 A craniectomy is typically needed in an emergency situation, such as a traumatic brain injury, where a section of the skull is removed to relieve pressure.
 In these situations, a second surgery (cranioplasty) typically occurs once the swelling is gone.
-However, a craniectomy may also be necessary if there is a tumor within the bone itself.
-When this occurs, the cranioplasty occurs during the same surgery as the craniectomy.
+However, a craniectomy may also be necessary if there is a tumor within the bone itself or Craniectomy may be used in procedures to relieve chronic pressure as in the case of a Chiari malformation.

 Cranioplasty